 First, we have to take care of the ladies... our 6 gorgeous egg-producing

-broke a laying record- 7 eggs in less than 24 hours!
+Today the girls broke a laying record- 7 eggs in less than 24 hours!
 At least we'll be able to subsist on eggs and broccoli this summer if all else fails.

-ommitted to all-heirloom varieties, and so far we've got about 8 ft beds of 20+ kinds of lettuces (or letti, as Brenden says) to try out.
+Next I'm off to the greenhouse to water our lettuce crop and the tomato starts.
+Chris is committed to all-heirloom varieties, and so far we've got about 8 ft beds of 20+ kinds of lettuces (or letti, as Brenden says) to try out.
 Ditto for the tomatoes.
-The farm is still very much in the infrastructure phase.
-Until the greenhouse irrigation is complete, we water the baby lettuce sprouts several times a day- the trick is to keep them moist and growing rapidly, or they'll stop and take months to reach maturity.
+The farm is still very much in the infrastructure phase

 In addition to growing organic and heirloom vegetables, we are trying be biodynamic in our planting and harvesting.
 I don't understand the concept entirely, but basically by following the cycle of the moon and stars, one can grow much stronger and tastier vegetables.
-This means that some days are
+This means that some days are better for planting root veggies, others for leaf veggies, etc. Luckily the powers-that-be make a handy laminated calendar that they sell to "idiots like us," says Chris.

 I've been doing much of the planting, freeing up the boys to do the 'beefcake' jobs of infrastructure (irrigation, plumbing, logging, etc), which I very much enjoy.
 We plant into a mix of worm castings and cow manure, and so far, kale, spinach, peas and broccoli are thriving.